simonrupf/convert2json/README.md

 * [Python 🐍](https://pypi.org/search/?q=yaml2json)

 To Do:
-- [ ] csv arguments for delimiter, flexible fields, quote, terminator, escape characters
+- [ ] in jq arguments, ignore filenames if preceeded by certain flags (i.e. --from-file)

 Feature Matrix
 --------------